reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 A configuration declaration allow users to configure an existing architecture design by expanding its component hierarchy, but not change it.
 A configuration declaration can

-* assign a component implementation or configuration with previously declared subcomponent, which will be used during model instantiation
+* assign a component implementation or configuration with previously declared subcomponents down the component hierarchy, which will be used during model instantiation
-* assign a primitive type or component interface to features
+* assign a primitive type or component interface to features of components in the component hierarchy
 * associate property values with existing model elements down the component hierarchy
 * associate annex subclauses to classifiers

-A configuration is related to a component implementation or another configuration.
+A configuration is declared with respect to a component implementation or another configuration.

+A configuration can be parameterized.
+If a parameterized configuration is assigned to a subcomponent, then the component hierarchy represented by the subcomponent can only be configured through the parameters.

+!!!
+Assignment or property values into a parameterized configuration.

 Syntax
 ^^^^^^